Project-Sylos/Migration-Engine/internal/queue/README.md

 - `CanDstAdvance()`: Returns true if `(dstRound + 1 < srcRound || srcCompleted) && !dstCompleted`
 - Completion flags are set when queues reach max depth and have no more work

-### OutputBuffer
+### RoundQueue System

-The `OutputBuffer` provides deterministic in-memory visibility between queues:
+The RoundQueue system provides in-memory task propagation between queues:

-- **Round-Scoped Storage**: Children indexed by round and parent path
+- **Round-Scoped Queues**: Each queue maintains `map[int]*RoundQueue` indexed by round number
-- **Automatic Path Cleanup**: Individual paths are deleted from the buffer when retrieved by dst queue
+- **Sub-Queues Per Round**: Each `RoundQueue` has `pending` and `successful` sub-queues
-- **Memory Efficient**: Only consumed paths are removed, allowing partial rounds to persist
+- **Cross-Queue Access**: DST queue can retrieve SRC tasks from `srcQueue.GetSuccessfulTask(round, path)`
-- **Bounded Memory**: Contains at most `maxLead` rounds of data due to coordination constraints
+- **Automatic Cleanup**: When DST advances rounds, both its own and SRC's completed round queues are deleted

 **Data Flow:**
-1. Src workers write to DB and push to `OutputBuffer[task.Round]` using the round the parent task was pulled in
+1. Initial tasks seeded into round 0's `pending` sub-queue
-2. Dst queue queries `OutputBuffer[round]` for expected children
+2. Workers lease from `pending`, execute, write to DB, then move to `successful`
-3. `GetChildrenForPaths()` automatically removes retrieved paths from the buffer after reading
+3. On completion, `handleSrcComplete()` / `handleDstComplete()` creates next round tasks
-4. Memory footprint bounded by coordination window and discovered nodes
+4. DST tasks retrieve expected children from SRC's `successful` sub-queue of the same round
-5. No explicit round deletion needed - paths are consumed incrementally
+5. Memory bounded by `maxLead` - old rounds are cleaned up as DST advances

 **Benefits:**
-- Eliminates database visibility lag issues
+- Eliminates database query dependencies for task propagation
 - Removes timing-dependent race conditions
-- Provides predictable, deterministic task propagation
+- Provides predictable, deterministic task flow
-- Efficient memory usage - only consumed data is removed
+- Efficient memory usage - only active rounds are kept
-- DB remains authoritative; buffer is purely a visibility layer
+- DB remains write-ahead log only

 ---